saikumar14-08/DevConnect-Backend/Learnings.md

 -> Why \_id and \_\_v fields in our database important?
 What is the use of it.
 -> Always use try catch when sending the error

+-> JSON vs JS vs JS object
+-> /user : Get user by email.
+-> /feed : get All users from database. - use mongoose.find
+35:13